sebeaumont/blueflow/README.md

 Deepblue
 --------

-A package and programs to char and plot weather, marks, tracks, events and other navigational stuff.
+A package and programs to chart and plot weather, marks, tracks, events and other navigational stuff.

 I recently hijacked this project to support my BlueBox GPS tracking and